Living with Paraplegia: Cures, Therapies, Exercises, and More

-Paraplegia, sometimes called partial paralysis, is a form of paralysis in which function is substantially impeded from the waist down.
-Most people with paraplegia have perfectly healthy legs.
-Instead, the problem resides in either the brain or the spinal cord, which cannot send or receive signals to the lower body due to an injury or disease.
+Paraplegia, sometimes called partial paralysis, is a form of paralysis in which function is substantially impeded from below the level of injury.
+Most people with paraplegia (often referred to as paraplegics) have perfectly healthy legs.
+Instead, the problem resides in either their brain or spinal cord, which cannot send or receive signals to the lower body due to an injury or disease.

-Like other forms of paralysis, paraplegia substantially varies from one person to another.
-While the stereotype of a paraplegic is of someone in a wheelchair who cannot move his or her arms or legs, cannot feel anything below the waist, and cannot walk, paraplegics actually have a range of capabilities that may change over time, both as their health evolves and their physical therapy helps them learn to work around their injuries.
+Like other forms of paralysis, paraplegia symptoms can vary significantly from one person to the next.
+While the stereotype of a paraplegic is of someone in a wheelchair who cannot move his or her arms or legs, cannot feel anything below the level of injury, and cannot walk, paraplegics actually have a range of capabilities that may change over time, both as their health evolves and their physical therapy helps them learn to work around their injuries.

 Some injuries produce temporary paralysis in one or both legs.
 Even a broken leg can look like paraplegia in the right circumstances, as can the aftermath of a seizure, allergic reaction, and some surgical compilations.
 Consequently, doctors should not be quick to diagnose paraplegia immediately after an injury.
 Instead, it can take anywhere from a few hours to several days to diagnose this condition.
 Your doctor will need to look at your brain and/or spinal cord to see if there are damaged nerves or tissue that impede the ability of signals to travel to and from the legs.
 Those tests might include: